Yajinglee/My_Portfolio_Website/README.md

 ### Project description:

-This project was aimed to delivered a business intelligence solution and gain actionable insights from 8 csv files containing products, customers, sales and returns of a retail business names AdventureWorks.
+This project was aimed to delivered a business intelligence solution and gain actionable insights from 8 csv files containing products, customers, sales and returns data of a retail business named AdventureWorks.

 ### Project details:

-- Loaded the data and create data model using snowflack schema from 6 dimensional tables and 2 fact tables.
+- Loaded the data and create data model using snowflake schema from 6 dimentional tables and 2 fact tables.
 - Transformed data, created columns and measures with Query Editor and DAX calculation.
 - Built interactive reports to visualize sales performance with slicers, KPIs, drilldown, and various charts including tree map, line and bar chart, donut chart and garge.